zappyvap/MacroHunter/README.md

 - Finds nearby restaurants via Google Places
 - Fetches menus from FatSecret (known chains) or Gemini AI estimation (local restaurants)
 - Runs the PuLP solver in parallel for each restaurant
+- Streams real-time progress updates to the frontend via SSE
 - Ranks all results by macro accuracy and cost

 ### Vision Path (Menu Scan)